htcondor/htcondor/docs/grid-computing/job-router.rst

 The routing table is given as a set of configuration macros.
 Each configuration macro is given in the job transform language.
 This is the same transform language used by the *condor_schedd* for job transforms.
-This language is similar to the *condor_submit* language, but has commands to describe the transform steps and optional macro values such as ``MaxJobs`` that can control the way the route is used.
+This language is similar to the :tool:`condor_submit` language, but has commands to describe the transform steps and optional macro values such as ``MaxJobs`` that can control the way the route is used.